Mengyanz/Mengyanz.github.io/README.md

 I'm also short-termly mentored by [Sebastien Bubeck](http://sbubeck.com/) via the [WiML-T Mentoring Program](https://www.wiml-t.org/mentoring-program) in 2021.
 Prior to that, I obtained my bachelor's degree with first-class honours at the Australian National University and bachelor's degree at Shandong University in 2018 ([2 + 2 joint degree program](https://cecs.anu.edu.au/study/meet-our-students/mengyan-zhang)).

-My research interests are online experimental design in machine learning, including multi-armed bandits and active learning.
+My research interests are sequential decision-making in machine learning, including multi-armed bandits and active learning.
 I work on both theoretical and practical views of experimental design with two goals:
 (I) Designing robust algorithms to handle imperfect feedback and understand causal relationships in sequential decision-making.
 (II) Designing decision-making algorithms to solve real-world problems in various areas, for example, synthetic biology, global health, survey design, and public policy.

 ## Jobs